 This Ent marks the actual property line between Shenks Ferry and private property.
 Here’s the GPS location so you can find it.
 Please respect private property by not going any further.

-The third Ent is on a high ridge that overlooks the southwest end of the tunnel at Shenks Ferry.
+The fourth Ent is on a high ridge that overlooks the southwest end of the tunnel at Shenks Ferry.
 Here’s the GPS location so you can find it.

 Enola Low-Grade Ent

 The third Ent can be found between Shenks Ferry and Safe Harbor Dam east of the Enola Low-Grade Trail.
 If you hike north from Shenks Ferry on the rail trail, there’s a path in the hollow that follows a stream.
 It eventually leads to this Ent.
 Click here for his GPS location.

 Ents of Martic Forge